 The SkiErg Performance Series is designed to span the dryland training season, starting in May when skiers get back to serious training, and ending in November when races begin on snow.
 There are intermediate testing periods in July and September to inform training along the way.

 The test may be performed at any time during the month.

 - End of summer: September 1–30

 - Pre-season: November 1–30

-Test Distances: (the same distances every month so coaches and athletes can track progress)
+The same distances are used every month so coaches and athletes can track progress.

 - Speed/Power: 30 seconds